johndshea/johndshea.github.io/README.md

 Here you have a (hopefully) fully-functional game of blackjack, based on eight decks and a single player.
 All functionality is included for a single player, except the ability to "split" a pair hand.
 Have fun!
 It's got some bugs, but it should be, for the most part, playable.

-Please note: I moved this project into the github.io folder at the end of construction - to see the full revision history, please see the project repo "blackjack" folder itself.
+Please note: I moved this project into the github.io folder at the end of construction - to see the full revision history, please see my repo "projects/unit_01/blackjack" folder itself.

 ## Technologies used:
 * Javascript